MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-helper.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://github.com/xamarin/xamarin-forms-samples/UserInterface/DualScreenDemos)

 The `DualScreenHelper` class can be used to detect if a device supports Picture in Picture mode and then lets you open a `ContentPage` as a picture in picture window.
-If you're running on a Neo device this will open the page into the WonderBar when in compose mode.
+If you're running on a Neo device, it will open the page into the WonderBar when in compose mode.

 ## Properties

 - `HasCompactModeSupport` is used to check if the platform supports opening a `ContentPage` in CompactMode.
-- `OpenCompactMode` if the platform supports it this will open a `ContentPage` in CompactMode.
+- `OpenCompactMode` opens a `ContentPage` in CompactMode, if supported by the platform.

 ## Example